Learn Loops for-In in Java in Simple Language

 Java offers three main types of loops—for, while, and do-while—each with distinct characteristics in terms of syntax, condition checking, and optimal use cases.
 Below is a breakdown of their differences:

-This article will delve into the for loop in Java in greater detail, but understanding the distinctions between these loop types is crucial for selecting the right one for your programming needs.
+This article will examine the for loop in Java in greater detail, but understanding the distinctions among these loop types is crucial for selecting the appropriate one for your programming needs.

 Overview of For Loops

-A for loop in Java is used to repeatedly execute a block of code a fixed number of times, making it ideal when the number of iterations is known in advance.
+A for loop in Java repeatedly executes a block of code a fixed number of times, making it ideal when the number of iterations is known in advance.
 Let’s break down its syntax and functionality to understand how it works.

 Syntax of a For Loop

-2. The condition is checked; if true, the loop body runs.
+- The condition is checked; if it is true, the loop body executes.

 Example of a For Loop